 - Place it on a large, lightly floured baking stone or cookie sheet.
 Shape it into a flat disc about 9 inches in diameter.

-- Spritz the top of the loaf with a little water and rub it into the surface.
-Sprinkle about two tablespoons of sesame seeds onto the top of the loaf and gently press them into the dough.
+- Spritz the top of the loaf with a little water, then sprinkle generously with sesame seeds and gently press them into the dough.

 - Loosely cover the loaf with a piece of plastic wrap, and let it prove at room temperature until almost doubled in size, about 1 hour.
 Once it's proved, it should spring back quickly when gently prodded with a fingertip.

-- About 10 minutes before the loaf is done proving, preheat the oven to 425 F.
+- About 10 minutes before the loaf is done proving, preheat the oven to 400°F.

-- Remove the plastic wrap and bake the proved loaf at 425 F for 10 minutes.
-Lower the temperature to 400 F and bake for another 15 minutes, until the loaf is a rich golden brown and has an internal temperature of 200 F.
+- Remove the plastic wrap and bake the proved loaf at 400°F for 20-25 minutes.
+The loaf should be a rich golden brown and have an internal temperature of 200°F.

 Video